dasberkant/2.2-Throwing-a-Pen/README.md

 1. You may use built-in functions: rand, sin(x), and cos(x).
 2. Built-in functions sin(x) and cos(x) take the input value x as radian.
 When the pen falls onto the table, the angle between the pen and x axis of the table is denoted by θ.
 You can consider the value of θ in the interval of [0, 2π].
-Question 3: Approximating probability using Simulation Suppose that as a trial, one tosses a coin 10 times.
-Write a script that calculates the following using Monte-Carlo approximation method.
-• The probability to obtain (exactly) 3 heads. • The probability to obtain (exactly) 6 heads. • The probability to obtain (exactly) 9 heads.
-You are supposed to take the number of trials (N) as an input from the user.
-2

-What happens if you try large N values?
-Comment on the results by considering the actual probability distribution (remember IE265).
-You should provide your answer as a comment at the end of your script.